Bathabile Dlamini: President of the ANC Women's League: 2015–2022

+Dlamini attempted to stage a political comeback in July 2023 as the Women's League held its first elective conference since 2015.
+Her ambitions were dashed when it was revealed that she had received the fewest nominations for the position of president of the Women's League; she had only managed to secure 258 branch nominations, far behind her competitors Sisisi Tolashe and Thembeka Mchunu, who received 1,564 and 796 nominations, respectively.
+On 23 July 2023, Tolashe was announced as the new president of the Women's League, defeating Mchunu and Dlamini by a huge margin; Dlamini had received the fewest votes from delegates for the position, finishing last with 170 votes while Mchunu and Tolashe received 1,038 and 1,729 votes, respectively.

 Ministry of Women: 2018–2019

 In late February 2018, Zuma resigned as national President and his successor, Cyril Ramaphosa, appointed Dlamini to his cabinet as Minister for Women, in which capacity she was technically a Minister in the Presidency.
 She held that portfolio until 25 May 2019, when, following the 2019 general election, she was removed from Ramaphosa's cabinet.
 She was re-elected to her seat in Parliament, having been ranked 14th on the ANC's party list, but she resigned shortly after the election in June 2019.